 Collections & Permitting Resources

 The AOS Committee on Bird Collections provides information on resources and support for collection management, data access, and specimen-based research.
 The committee also advocates broadly for the value of collections in research and conservation.
-Committee members are active in the collections community, engage with other societies and organizations on issues affecting collections, and work closely with the Ornithological Council on permitting regulations.
-View more information on the history of bird collections.
+Committee members are active in the collections community, and engage with other societies and organizations on issues affecting collections such as permitting, specimen preservation techniques, and curatorial practices.

 Basic Collection Facts